KosRud/DQ-skinning-for-Unity/README.md

 ## Known bugs

-* Animation is calculated even when the mesh is outside view frustrum.

 * Blend shapes are applied on every frame, even if weights did not change.
 This is not a bug, but there is no reason to loose time on needless calculations.

 ## Discussion